felix-wang-0307/git450/README.md

 - [C++11 Reference](https://en.cppreference.com/w/cpp/11)
 - [GitHub Copilot](https://copilot.github.com/)

-Thanks to the verse that inspired me not to give up the gracious 15 points after endlessly tackling the fancy bugs and the beautiful Segmentation Faults:
+Thanks to the verse that inspired me not to give up the gracious 15 points when endlessly tackling the fancy bugs and the beautiful Segmentation Faults:
-> Isaiah 40:31 But those who hope in the Lord will renew their strength.
-They will soar on wings like eagles; they will
-> run and not grow weary, they will walk and not be faint.
+> Isaiah 40:31 *But those who hope in the Lord will renew their strength.
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.*